vv2529/kottans-frontend/README.md

 3. *what you intend to use in future*
    1. Now I know how to minimise reflows, optimise event handlers, prevent page freezing with setTimeout() - I am in deep awe!

+## A Tiny JS World
+1. *what was new to you*
+   1. `Proxy` object is used to define custom behavior for basic operations like assignment.
+2. *what surprised you*
+   1. I spent more time uploading my project to Github than actually working on it...
+Aside from `Proxy`, nothing really shocking.
+3. *what you intend to use in future*
+   1. Objects are a fundamental way of modelling complex systems, I'll work with them for sure.